Package 'epialleleR'

 See Also

-preprocessBam for preloading BAM data, generateCytosineReport for methylation statistics at the level of individual cytosines, generateBedReport for genomic region-based statistics, extractPatterns for exploring methylation patterns, generateBedEcdf for analysing the distribution of per-read beta values, and 'epialleleR' vignettes for the description of usage and sample data.
+preprocessBam for preloading BAM data, generateCytosineReport for methylation statistics at the level of individual cytosines, generateBedReport for genomic region-based statistics, extractPatterns for exploring methylation patterns and plotPatterns for pretty plotting of its output, generateBedEcdf for analysing the distribution of per-read beta values, and 'epialleleR' vignettes for the description of usage and sample data.

 GRanges class for working with genomic ranges, readVcf function for loading VCF data, seqlevelsStyle function for getting or setting the seqlevels style.